qazwsxedcrfvtgb1111/exchange-rate-app/readme.md

-The project requires you to have composer npm and yarn installed To run the project execute
+The project requires you to have composer npm and yarn installed

+To run the project execute the following commands in the project directory

 ```
 composer install